sehHeiden/poll_election_bavaria_2023/readme.md

 Most posts (91.5 %) where self-labelled as German, while after language classification we revaluate to 97.7 % of the posts are written in German.
 About 6 % percent of the posts are relabel.
 Mostly from the language settings: "en", `nil` and "en-us".
 We assume, that this are standard setting of the posting tools, that have not been changed.

 The selected German and Bavarian posts where mainly posted during day time, with two peek times, at noon and late afternoon (considering time zones).
 The time is recorded in UTC.
 While Sunday shows a higher frequency of tooting, the other weekdays share similar frequencies.
-The days with the highest frequencies are the 247th day of the year (Sept 4th) and the election day (Oct 8th).
+The days with the highest frequencies are the 247th day of the year (Sep.
+4th) and the election day (Oct 8th).
 In general we observe more posts during the Aiwanger affair, than around the election day.
 The frequencies kept decreasing after the election.
 <img title="Frequency on posting on the scales, weekday, hour and day of the year." src="./graphics/sentiments/visualization_valid_posts_frequency.svg" alt="The graphs is split into three parts.
 Each shows the post frequency, left for the days, center for the Weekdays and right for the Hours." data-align="center">

 ### Sentiments